- No 3.5mm headphone jack

 Prices (Where to Buy)

-Google Pixel 2 prices will vary depending on retailer, age, special offers and whether or not it's purchased with a service plan.
+The Google Pixel 2 price will vary depending on retailer, age, special offers and whether or not it's purchased with a service plan.
 If purchased with a 2 year service contract for example, you would likely pay much less for the phone itself up front.
-HTC's suggested retail price is $649.00.
 You can compare Google Pixel 2 prices from around the web here on The Informr.

 HTC backs up the Google Pixel 2 with a 2 Years parts & labour warranty.

 If your Google Pixel 2 has problems and is still within its warranty period, you could contact HTC support or the retailer you purchased the phone from.
 You'll find HTC's contact information here.
 If your phone is off warranty and needs repair for a physical problem such as a broken screen or bad battery, you should visit an authorized service centre or a local phone repair shop.
 You can also connect with others in The Informr Community Forum to find and share answers to questions.